intellij-rust/intellij-rust/README.md

 ## Compatible IDEs

-The plugin should be compatible with any Intellij based IDE starting from build 143.2287.1.
-This includes all 2016.1 releases and newer.
+The plugin should be compatible with any Intellij based IDE starting from 2016.1.
-For example, the minimum supported IDEA version is 15.0.4, the minimum supported CLion version is 1.2.
-See `Help > About` menu in the IDE to learn the build version you are using.

 ## Contributing